lexicanum-imperialis/Warhammer-Fantasy-Battles-6th-Definitive-edition/README.md

 * **The Norn Consensus Historical Precedent:** Documented resolutions for specific army-builder mechanics, phase-sequence logic, and rules interaction, provided by the **Karak Norn Wargaming Club** (Est. 2003, Switzerland).
 * **Standardized Community Rules:** A curated selection of extremely common fixes and standardized rulings that are widely played by the international 6th Edition community today to balance the game.

-*(For complete transparency, design dilemmas, community rules, errata, and edge-case resolutions used in this engine are heavily documented in the `/errata` and `/faq/` folder and the GitHub Issues section of this repository, so you know exactly how your list is being calculated.)*
+*(For complete transparency, design dilemmas, community rules, errata, and edge-case resolutions used in this engine are heavily documented in the `/errata` and `/faq/` folders and the GitHub Issues section of this repository, so you know exactly how your list is being calculated.)*

 ---

+## 🐛 Issue Tracking & Errata Submissions

+The Karak Norn Wargaming Club actively maintains this repository and processes bug fixes regularly.
+To ensure the absolute accuracy of this archive, we encourage community cross-referencing against the official 6th Edition physical texts.

+If you identify a data entry error, point cost discrepancy, or missing rule interaction, please report it so it can be rectified:
+- **GitHub Issue Tracker (Preferred)**: Open a new issue directly in this repository for transparent tracking and version control.
+- **Direct Contact**: Email the Archivists at [karaknornwargaming@gmail.com](mailto:karaknornwargaming@gmail.com).

+*When submitting a correction, please cite the specific Army Book page number or official FAQ document to expedite the fix.*

+---

 ## 🤝 Acknowledgments and Gratitude

-We want to thank first to the team from [Las _Tablillas Sagradas_](https://lastablillassagradas.blogspot.com/), that has inspired this whole project.
-Special mention to Antonio, who possess the knowledge of Tzeentch and the wisdom of Teclis.
+We must first thank the team from [Las Tablillas Sagradas](https://lastablillassagradas.blogspot.com/), which inspired this entire project.
+Special mention to Antonio, who possesses the knowledge of Tzeentch and the wisdom of Teclis.

-Second, to [Ergofarg](https://github.com/Ergofarg/Warhammer-Fantasy-6th-edition/) and his collaborators, to whom we owe a lot of hours saved from their pre-existing effort.
-We have learned a lot studying their files.
+Second, to [Ergofarg](https://github.com/Ergofarg/Warhammer-Fantasy-6th-edition/) and his collaborators, to whom we owe countless hours saved from their pre-existing efforts.
+We have learned a great deal by studying their files.

-Also to the Direwolf Council, who made an awesome work collecting material and chasing the designers to get the responses the community needed.
+Also, to the Direwolf Council, who did incredible work collecting material and chasing the game designers to get the responses the community needed.

-And last but not least, to the [Karak Norn Wargaming Club](https://karaknornwargaming.blogspot.com/), for the trust, advise and collaboration with The Norn Consensus, and the will to test and improve the project.
+And last but not least, to the **[Karak Norn Wargaming Club](https://karaknornwargaming.blogspot.com/)**, for the trust, advice, and collaboration with The Norn Consensus, and the will to test and improve the project.

-Also, many thanks to all who offer eyes or ears to discuss and improve the project.
+Finally, many thanks to all who offer eyes or ears to discuss and refine the archive.

-Maintained by the Archivists of the Karak Norn Wargaming Club (Zürich, Switzerland).